DrYenyen/PPPwn-Troubleshooting/README.md

 [+] Done!
 2. But only get the "PPPwned" message then there is an issue with the payload on the USB or HDD.
 3. Reformat the USB to EXFAT and put "goldhen.bin" or "payload.bin" Goldhen or VTX Hen respectively.
-4. If no matter what you do the bin file does not load either factory reset the console or replace the HDD.
+4. If no matter what you do the bin file does not load either factory reset the console or replace the HDD or try from a different device.
+5. The script will also tell you if you have chosen incorrect firmware files and it usually results in a kernel panic on the PS4.

 # Misc issues Stage0: to Stage4:
 1. You may get some random errors here and there they are usually because of incorrect interface, incorrect files (resluts in kernel panic), incorrect firmware sellection or ocasionally incomplete dependencies.